suraj8477/yatratest/README.md

 # yatratest
 this is first repository
-how to mange git git
+how to mange git
+please maintain all thing with this